hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 ## Purpose and Context
 The goal of a threshold signature scheme is to enable a group of participants (shareholders) to securely and efficiently perform signature generation while preserving security when assuring the presence of up to a threshold number of honest parties.

 This proposal covers the implementation of all necessary pieces to provide the consensus-node and block-node, the functionality to sign and verify blocks using a Threshold Signature Scheme (TSS), and EC Cryptography.

 The overview of the process and background for TSS and how it impacts functionally of the platform can be found in the related proposal: [TODO Add Ed's Proposal].

 The proposal assumes no relation with the platform and defines a generic solution that can be adopted by any consumer, the only assumption the proposal is making is that there exists a channel to connect each participant where the identity of the sender of a message has been previously validated.

 Additionally, participants will need access to each other's public key.
 While the generation of the public/private keys is included in this proposal, the distribution aspect, the loading and in memory interpretation from each node is also outside the scope of this proposal.

 ### Glossary
 - **TSS (Threshold Signature Scheme)**: A threshold-based signing where a minimum number of parties (threshold) must collaborate to produce an aggregate signature that can be used to sign messages and an aggregate public key that can be used to verify that signature.
 - **Groth 21**:publicly verifiable secret sharing and resharing schemes that enable secure and efficient distribution and management of secret shares, with many possible uses cases supporting applications in distributed key generation and threshold signatures.
-Uses Shamir's secret sharing and ElGamal.
+Uses Shamir's secret sharing, ElGamal and ZK-Snarks.
 - **Shamir’s Secret Sharing**: In Shamir’s SS, a secret s is divided into n shares by a dealer, and shares are sent to shareholders secretly.
-The secret "s" is shared among n shareholders in such a way that
+The secret "s" is shared among n shareholders in such a way that (a) t or more than t shares can be used to recover the secret, and
-(a) t or more than t shares can be used to recover the secret, and (b) fewer than t shares are not sufficient to obtain the secret Shamir’s (t, n) SS is based on a linear polynomial and is unconditionally secure.
+(b) fewer than t shares are not sufficient to obtain the secret.
+Shamir’s (t, n) SS is based on a linear polynomial and is unconditionally secure.
 - **ElGamal**: On a message and a random number chosen by a signer, ElGamal signature scheme produces a signature consisting of two numbers (r, s), where r is computed from a random number regardless of a message and then s is computed from a message, a signer's secret key, a chosen random number, and r.
+- **zk-SNARKs**: The acronym zk-SNARK stands for Zero-Knowledge Succinct Non-Interactive Argument of Knowledge and refers to a proof construction where one can prove possession of certain information, e.g., a secret key, without revealing that information, and without any interaction between the prover and verifier.
 - **EC (Elliptic Curve)**: "Elliptic" is not elliptic in the sense of an "oval circle".
 In the field "Fp", an EC is like a non-connected cloud of points.
 All points satisfy an equation and all operations are performed modulo p.
 Some elliptic curves are pairing-friendly.
 - **Bilinear Pairings**: Are mathematical functions used in cryptography to map two elements of different groups (in EC, the group is an elliptic curve) to a single value in another group in a way that preserves certain algebraic properties.
 - **Fields**: Mathematical structures where addition, subtraction, multiplication, and division are defined and behave as expected (excluding division by zero).
 - **Groups**: Sets equipped with an operation (like addition or multiplication) that satisfies certain conditions (closure, associativity, identity element, and inverses).
 - **Share**: Represents a piece of the public/private necessary elements to create signatures.
-In TSS, a threshold number of shares is needed to produce an aggregate signature that can be then verified by the ledger public key.
+In TSS, a threshold number of shares is needed to produce an aggregate signature that can be later verified by the ledger public key.
 - **Polynomial Commitment**: A polynomial commitment is a cryptographic commitment to a polynomial.
 It enables a committer to commit to a polynomial such that the commitment allows verifying evaluations of the polynomial at specific points without revealing the entire polynomial.

 ### Goals
 - **Usability:** Design a user-friendly library with a public API that is easy to integrate with other projects like consensus-node and block-node.